matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ### Guard

-- canActivate - User can visit the route.
+- `canActivate`: User can visit the route.
-- canActivateChild - User can visit this child route.
+- `canActivateChild`: User can visit this child route.
-- canLoad - User can load this lazily-loaded module and access the routes inside of it.
+- `canLoad`: User can load this lazily-loaded module and access the routes inside of it.

 ```console
 ng generate guard auth/Auth